maxuanquang/backend-swe-interview-questions/answers/security.md

 ## What is the load factor of hashing?

 When a map initiates, two things need to be considered are the initial capacity and the load factor.
 The initial capacity is the capacity of the hash table underlying the map.
+And `load = Number of elements in hash table / Size of the hash table`. `Load factor` is a load threshold, usually is 0.7, 0.8.

  When the load is bigger than the load factor, it means the underlying table is quite full, a process called rehashing happens, a twice bigger size hash table is allocated to store the data of the map.

 ## SSL/TLS